benjso/team_project-2/team_project_2.md

 ## Description

-The team continues to apply newly acquired skills and revisit the team project 1 salary dataset, adding a new dataset - cost of living dataset by country to the existing dataset.
-All of us adopted different methods and approaches to preprocess the data and analyze the data.
+The team continues to apply newly acquired skills and revisit the team project 1 salary dataset, adding a new dataset - cost of living dataset by country to the existing one.
+All of us adopted different methods and approaches to preprocess and analyze the data.

 This project applies skills from the following previous modules: